-Lisa Pickard, chief executive of LYHA, said: “I’m delighted that this stunning development achieved through the determination of many individuals and brilliant partnerships was shortlisted with so many fantastic rural housing developments created by our peers.
+The Chief Executive of LYHA, said: “I’m delighted that this stunning development, achieved through the determination of many individuals and brilliant partnerships, was shortlisted with so many fantastic rural housing developments created by our peers.
 Not only has it provided nine high quality affordable homes it has created life-changing moments for local people who may otherwise have struggled to live and work in or be close to family and support networks.
-We could have just sold the building and reinvested the proceeds into new build homes elsewhere but this would have had a negative impact on Settle and whilst we knew this was always going to be a challenge we were determined to invest in this community.
+We could have just sold the building and reinvested the proceeds into new build homes elsewhere but this would have had a negative impact on Settle.
+Whilst we knew this was always going to be a challenge we were determined to invest in this community.

 We’re really proud of what we’ve achieved and pleased we made the decision to breathe new life into this historic building.
 There is a real shortage of affordable rented homes in rural communities and this development shows what can be achieved.”